urbanairship/python-library/README.rst

 registration, support for device token registration has been removed.
 Support for v1 endpoints has also been removed and support for:
 - blackberry pin lookup,
-- lookup and listing for device tokens, andcd
+- lookup and listing for device tokens, and
 - sending to device tokens
 has been moved from v1 to v3.